Lytrix/supercollider-looper/README.md

 A version of Roger Pibernat's <a href="https://github.com/loopier/samplematic">Samplemàtic</a> to run with DUPPA's <a href="https://www.tindie.com/products/saimon/i2cencoder-v2-connect-multiple-encoder-on-i2c-bus/">i2CEncoders</a>.

+## Prerequisite ##

+Stereo Wave files are assumed to be used.
+4 folders are required to be this path.
+Do not put any wavefiles in the root folder.
+~samplesPath = "~/Music/Samples/Samplematic";
+Else you will get errors on evaluating '/' or nil starting the program.

 The default looper has 5 encoders per channel plus 2 alternative functions:

 1. Encoder 1: Sample file index